aldeebhasan/la-subscription/README.md

 The basic unit of any subscription is the features, you can group them under specific groups according to there type.

-You can create features as follow:
+You can create features either using the `package dashboard` or `manually` as follow:

 ```php